smartcontractkit/operator-ui/README.md

 # Operator UI

-This package is responsible for rendering the UI of the chainlink node, which allows interactions wtih node jobs, jobs runs, configuration and any other related tasks.
+This package is responsible for rendering the UI of the chainlink node, which allows interactions with node jobs, jobs runs, configuration and any other related tasks.

 ## Setup